jcirne/flickr_api/README.md

 * Double click the photo to find it on the slider

 ### Search table
-Clicking on the arrow after the selected stream will show the search table.
-This table shows the photo title, author name and tags, but has other searchable hidden information like description or complete tag list
+Clicking on the top left arrow icon will toggle the search table.
+This table shows the photo title and if the screen is big enough, author name, description and tags

 On the upper right a search text box exists that will search all the stream images with any text contained in the description, tags, author name or photo title